-Established in 1995, Opera is known as a web browser that was built by an international team of exceptionally skilled people - dreaming to make the best online experience possible for its more than 350 million users worldwide.
-It comes pre-loaded with all sorts of features, including a built-in messenger of your choice to even a free vpn!
+Established in 1995, Opera is known as a web browser that was built by an international team of exceptionally skilled people who dreamt to make the best online experience possible for its more than 350 million users worldwide.
+It comes pre-loaded with all sorts of features, including a built-in messenger of your choice to even a free VPN!
 Opera even has a browser built specifically for gamers called Opera GX and another for mobile devices called Opera Mini.
-Opera also has been at the forefront of keeping their users' privacy and security safe from any malicious parties.
+Opera also has been at the forefront of keeping its users' privacy and security safe from any malicious parties.

 A proxy server acts as an intermediary between yourself and any website you visit.
 So, instead of seeing you, the website only sees the proxy server.
 It’s quite easy to set up a proxy server through Opera, as it simply copies your operating system’s proxy settings much like Chrome.
 There’s also an Opera proxy server list that you can find and utilize proxies that Opera uses.

 So let’s dive straight into it!
 This tutorial will show you how to change your Opera browser’s proxy settings.

 Here are the steps you need to follow:

 - Go to your operating system’s proxy settings through Opera